Iloilo Travel Guide

 Iloilo City also has a huge value among religious people.
 It was one of the first American colonial outposts in the early 1900s and is home to many Protestant congregations.
-For example, the Central Philippine University, which is the first Baptist church in the country, can be found here.
+For example, Central Philippine University, the first Baptist church in the country, can be found here.
 The Jaro Adventist Center, the first organized Adventist church in the Philippines, is also in Iloilo City.

 Best Time to Visit Iloilo City

 If you like it when there are many tourists, January is the busiest time in Iloilo City.
 This is when the city holds the Dinagyang Festival, one of the most popular tourist events in the Visayas.
 It is a religious festival though many establishments have co-opted it now by holding street parties.

 The Paraw Regatta, held every February, also attracts many people from different parts of the world.
 It is the oldest traditional boat sailing event in Asia, where colorful sailboats dot the Iloilo Strait.

 The summer is also a fantastic time to visit Iloilo City.
 This is due to the city’s proximity to getaway destinations like Guimaras in the south and Carles in the north.

 The easiest way to get to Iloilo City is through a flight.
 If you are coming from Manila, Cebu Pacific, AirAsia, and Philippine Airlines have flights from NAIA.
 Iloilo International Airport also has flights to and from Cebu, General Santos City, Davao, Puerto Princesa, and Cagayan de Oro.